SrivastavaLab/bwgtools/README.md

     library(bwgtools)

     ## Welcome to the bwg R package! in order to obtain data from the BWG dropbox folder, you need to authorize R to access your dropbox. run the following commands:
     ##   library(rdrop2)
-    ##    drop_acc()
+    ##   drop_auth(cache = FALSE)
-    ##  then enter your username and password.
+    ## Then enter your username and password.
 This should only need to be done once per directory.

     macae <- read_site_sheet("Macae", "leaf.waterdepths")

 [1] "fetching from dropbox"

+    ##
-    ## /tmp/Rtmp3MwEO1/Drought_data_Macae.xlsx on disk 311.868 KB
+    ##  /tmp/Rtmpt3k7YU/Drought_data_Macae.xlsx on disk 311.868 KB

     knitr::kable(head(macae))